John Loyd, MD, MPH

 Dr. Loyd earned his medical degree from The University of Texas Health Science Center at San Antonio and his master’s in public health with a focus in epidemiology from the University of Illinois at Chicago.
 He completed a residency in pediatrics at Wake Forest Baptist Medical Center and a fellowship in neonatology at Northwestern University.

 Dr. Loyd serves as the Chief of the Division of Neonatology for Dell Children’s Hospital.
 His clinical career is dedicated to the medical care of infants with complicated medical and surgical issues and advancing the care of infants across the state through participation and leadership in statewide quality collaboratives, such as the Texas Collaborative for Mothers and Babies and the Regional Advisory Council (RAC) Perinatal Care Region (PCR) Alliance.
-He supports the Department of State Health Services’ NICU verification efforts by serving as a unit surveyor with the American Academy of Pediatrics NICU verification program.
+He supports the Department of State Health Services’ neonatal intensive care unit (NICU) verification efforts by serving as a unit surveyor with the American Academy of Pediatrics NICU verification program.
 He is a member of the American Academy of Pediatrics, of which he is also an active participant of the Section on Neonatal-Perinatal Medicine, serving as his region’s representative to the executive committee.

 - The American Board of Pediatrics, Neonatal-Perinatal Medicine